VictorSindato/anneal_it/README.md

 # anneal_it
-Applying simulated annealing - a hill-climbing search algorithm - to a variety of search-related problems.
+Applying simulated annealing to a variety of search-related problems.